FXyz/FXyz/README.md

 A JavaFX 3D Visualization and Component Library

+## How to build

+The project is managed by gradle.
+To build, type

+	gradle assemble
+	gradle publishToMavenLocal

+To deploy it to your local Maven repository.

 ## Use of FXyz3D Core

 With FXyz3D there are many different 3D custom shapes.
 The following sample makes use of `SpringMesh` to create